csaf-poc/csaf_distribution/docs/csaf_aggregator.md

-                        // you want to be able to run unattended, e.g. via cron.) openpgp_public_key      // OpenPGP public key passphrase              // passphrase of the OpenPGP key lock_file               // path to lockfile, to stop other instances if one is not done (default no locking) interim_years           // limiting the years for which interim documents are searched (default 0) verbose                 // print more diagnostic output, e.g. https requests (default false) allow_single_provider   // debugging option (default false)
+                        // you want to be able to run unattended, e.g. via cron.) openpgp_public_key      // OpenPGP public key passphrase              // passphrase of the OpenPGP key lock_file               // path to lockfile, to stop other instances if one is not done (default:run.lock) no_lock                 // explicitely disable usage of lock files. (default: false) interim_years           // limiting the years for which interim documents are searched (default 0) verbose                 // print more diagnostic output, e.g. https requests (default false) allow_single_provider   // debugging option (default false)